ipython/ipython/docs/source/install/install.rst

 Browser Compatibility
 ---------------------

-The IPython notebook is officially supported on the following browers:
+The IPython notebook is officially supported on the following browsers:

 * Chrome ≥ 13
 * Safari ≥ 5